oroinc/documentation/commerce/user_guide/marketing_promotions/create.rst

 2. Click **Create Promotion** in the top right corner.

    .. image:: /user_guide/img/marketing/coupons/SampleCoupons1.png
+      :alt: Creating a new promotion, screenshot 1

    The following page opens:

    .. image:: /user_guide/img/marketing/promotions/CreateNewPromotion.png
+      :alt: Creating a new promotion, screenshot 2

 3. In the **General** section, complete the following fields: